-There are huge benefits in investing into one platform for all your devices – the same platform of your mobile phone, the same platform for your tablet, your work notebook, and your gaming console.
-I have chosen Microsoft as my platform and I will tell you why.
+There are considerable benefits in investing in one platform for all your devices – the same mobile phone platform, the same platform for your tablet, your work notebook, and your gaming console.
+I have chosen Microsoft as my platform, and I will tell you why.

-I sat back, looked at this craziness and asked myself – will my work platform change to Android in the next 2 years?
-Will my work platform change to Apple in the next 2 years?
+I sat back, looked at this craziness and asked myself – will my work platform change to Android in the next two years?
+Will my work platform change to Apple in the next two years?
 No, and no in each case.
 My work platform for the last… uhmmm 15+ years… has been Microsoft.
-I do not seeing that changing in the next 2 years.
+I do not see that changing in the next two years.

-Today, I have consolidated all my devices and apps to one platform.
+Today, I have consolidated all my devices and apps into one platform.
 Microsoft!

 Come to think of it, the Apple iPad is pretty frustrating to use as a business device in a world where our office runs on Microsoft.

-I have even taken it further into the applications I use – switching from Dropbox to Microsoft SkyDrive, and switching from Evernote to Microsoft OneNote (the text editor in OneNote is far superior to Evernote).
-The Microsoft Office tools are fully integrated into the platform, and SkyDrive is fully integrated in Microsoft Office.
+I have even taken it further into the applications I use – switching from Dropbox to Microsoft SkyDrive and switching from Evernote to Microsoft OneNote (the text editor in OneNote is far superior to Evernote).
+The Microsoft Office tools are fully integrated into the platform, and SkyDrive is fully integrated into Microsoft Office.
 I have *even* switched from Google Chrome back to Internet Explorer!
-Yip, go look at http://BrowserYouLoveToHate.com.
+Yip, look at http://BrowserYouLoveToHate.com.
 This “Child of the 90’s” clip almost brought me to tears!

 Everything works better together on the Microsoft platform.
-When I play games on my Windows Phone 8, those gamer points are added to my Xbox profile, the next time I fire up the Xbox, those gamer points are shared.
-My Xbox avatar (and gamer points) is the same on the Xbox and Windows Phone 8, and now also the Windows 8 Xbox Games app.
+When I play games on my Windows Phone 8, those gamer points are added to my Xbox profile.
+The next time I fire up the Xbox, those gamer points are shared.
+My Xbox avatar (and gamer points) is the same on the Xbox and Windows Phone 8 and the Windows 8 Xbox Games app.
 One profile across all platforms I choose to play a game on.
 This is fantastic!
-In the old days, games played on the Android phone where totally disconnected from the games played on the iPad to games played on the PlayStation.
+In the old days, games played on the Android phone were disconnected from the games played on the iPad to games played on the PlayStation.
 Just think of that!

 Office documents are shared via SkyDrive across all platforms.
-Tasks and to-do items created in Outlook on the notebook share to the Windows Phone seamlessly.
+Tasks and to-do items created in Outlook on the notebook are seamlessly shared to the Windows Phone.
 Notes from meetings taken on OneNote shares via SkyDrive seamlessly across all platforms.

 And the more time I spend, the more I’m switching – I’ve switched from Google to Bing for searches.
 The daily wallpaper updates from Bing Desktop are just awesome.
-Switched from Chrome to Internet Explorer.
-Switched from Google Picasa to Windows Photo Gallery etc. Switched from Google Talk to Skype.
+I switched from Chrome to Internet Explorer.
+I switched from Google Picasa to Windows Photo Gallery etc and switched from Google Talk to Skype.